 What is the difference between 2FA Two-Factor Authentication and MFA Multifactor?

-Passwords only provide a layer of security, and once that layer of security is compromised, access is provided even to unauthorized persons.
+Passwords only provide a layer of security, and once that layer of security is compromised, access is facilitated even to unauthorized persons.
 Hence Solutel, as cybersecurity experts recommend taking security measures such as 2FA and MFA but what are the differences?

 What is the difference between 2FA Two-Factor Authentication and MFA Multifactor?